 Shareholders may also vote in person at the Annual Meeting.
-All shareholders must present valid government-issued photo identification to vote at the meeting.
+All shareholders must present proof of share ownership as of the record date and valid government-issued photo identification to vote at the meeting.
 If your shares are held by a bank or broker, you must also obtain and present a "legal proxy" from the holder of record to vote at the meeting.
 For specific instructions, please refer to the proxy card, Notice or email notification you receive.